Chart Color Schemes

 Holland Park features high concentrations of group households, with a higher-than-average median household size

 Family households account for 72.6% of all households, including 37.5% couples with children, 21.3% couples without children, and 12.4% single parent families.
-Non-family households make up the remaining 27.4%, with lone person households at 22.9% and group households comprising 4.4%.
+Non-family households make up the remaining 27.4%, with lone person households at 22.9% and group households comprising 4.4% of the total.
 The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.3.

 Frequently Asked Questions - Households